qingdatascience/vehicle_detection/README.md

 I started by reading in all the `vehicle` and `non-vehicle` images.

 I then explored different color spaces such as RGB, LUV, and YCrCb; as well as different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed first images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
 Since the figures are pretty small, the range of the parameters is quite narrow.
 I did not see much of the difference between orient = 6 or 9, same for cells_per_block = 2 or 4.
-I did see much difference between the three color spaces that I tried.
+I did not see much difference between the three color spaces that I tried either.

 Here is an example using the `YCrCb`,'RGB', and 'LUV' color space and HOG parameters of `orient=6` or `orient=9`, and `cells_per_block=2` or `cells_per_block=4`, not sure whether you can find some difference: